Vadim-Maklakov/Data-Analyst/README.md

 # Data-Analyst
-This repo contains project for specialization "Data analyst" performed during training in the https://www.dataquest.io/.
+This repo contains project, performed during training in the https://www.dataquest.io/,  for specialization "Data analyst".
 All notebooks contain datasets, placed in the directories `data` of each project.